 As a user of Pool Studio and Vip3D, Wolfe knew there had to be a way to import that 3D model into Vip3D, ready for him to use as the basis for his next design.

-"So I got my drone out there," Wolfe says, "shot the photos, generated the model," and figured out how to import the results into SketchUp.
-Then, he simply dragged the file into Vip3D.
+"So I got my drone out there," Wolfe says, "shot the photos, generated the model," and opened the file into Vip3D.

 Once the 3D model was in Vip3D, Wolfe could quickly and easily edit every detail: "I had the existing site, with the slopes and the elevation, and the existing model of the house and the fence and the trees and whatever.
 Then all I needed to do was add the new stuff.
 Throw in the pool and the decking and away you go."